http4k/www/src/website/content/news/documenting_apis_with_openapi/index.md

+---
-title: http4k blog: Documenting http4k APIs with OpenApi3
+title: Documenting http4k APIs with OpenApi3
 description: An overview of the OpenApi3 support available in the http4k library.
+---

 # Documenting http4k APIs with OpenApi3